Types of bad credit business loans

 The U.S. Small Business Administration guarantees loans that can be used to cover most small-business needs.
 This includes working capital, inventory, real estate and even business debt consolidation.
 Despite drawbacks like a lengthy application process and slow funding, these government-backed loans can be worth the effort and patience since they come with long repayment terms and low interest rates.

 There are several types of SBA loans.
 Some have relaxed eligibility requirements that can help business owners with bad credit.
 This includes SBA microloans, which have loan amounts of up to $50,000 and interest rates typically between 8 percent and 13 percent.
 A large portion of SBA microloans go to support business owners in underserved communities.
-Some lenders only require a personal credit score of 500; others may have no credit score requirement, though you may need two years in business and collateral.
+Some lenders only require a personal credit score of 500; others may have no credit score requirement.

 Some lenders may offer SBA 7(a) loans to business owners with bad credit.
 For example, Lendio has a minimum credit score requirement of 600.
 Fundible representatives stated small business owners only need a credit score of 650 when applying for an SBA loan.